Eat the Whales!

 🐋 Is it okay to eat a whale?

 Yes!
-It is our environmental duty.
-Every whale feast lowers sea levels and saves coastal communities.
+It is our environmental duty!
+By partaking in delicious, wholesome whale feasts, we are taking direct action to lower sea levels and save our coastal communities.

 🌍 What can I do today?

-Ask your local stores and restaurants to stock fresh, sustainably-harvested whale meat.
-Every bite drains the bathtub!
+Start asking your local grocery stores and restaurants to stock fresh, sustainably-harvested whale meat!
+Every bite helps drain the bathtub!

 Know Your Gentle Giant: The Whale-O-Gram